 Prerequisite: MA 108 or permission.
 Group: III and QR.

 Students are introduced to the concepts of limits, continuity, differentiation of algebraic and trigonometric functions.
 The discussion of each of these topics includes the practical application of the mathematical concepts studied.
 Students have the opportunity to use graphing calculators to help create models and make reasonable predictions.
 Fall.
 Prerequisite: Grade of C or higher in MA 110 or permission.
 Group: III.
 And QR

 Methods of integration are introduced.
 Other topics include differentiation and integration of inverse trigonometric, exponential, and logarithmic functions and improper integrals.
 Spring.

 Prerequisite: MA 115 or permission.
 Group: III.
 And QR

 A World of Patterns: Mathematics in Nature and the Arts

 In this interdisciplinary course, the student examines the connections between the underlying scientific principles of number, ratio, and pattern in nature and how humans have employed them in a variety of ways.
 This course bridges the study of number, ratio, and pattern with the functional and symbolic numerical relationships underlying art, architecture, music, philosophy, religion, and science.
 Successful completion of this course fulfills the Pine Manor College quantitative reasoning requirement.
-Spring 2010.
+Offered selectively.
 Group: IDS.

 Introduction to Statistics